wpengine/faustjs/docs/DEVELOPMENT.md

 1. [Google Chrome](https://www.google.com/chrome/) will need to be install.
 2. Download [Chromedriver](https://chromedriver.chromium.org/downloads)
     - The major version will need to match your [version](https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have) of Google Chrome.
 See [Chromedriver Version Selection](https://chromedriver.chromium.org/downloads/version-selection).
-    - Unzip the file and move `chromedriver` into the plugin `bin` directory.
+    - Unzip the file and move `chromedriver` into the plugin `/usr/local/bin` directory.
+      `mv chromedriver /usr/local/bin`
-    - In shell, run `./bin/chromedriver --version`.
+    - In shell, run `chromedriver --version`.
 If you are using OS X, it may prevent this program from opening.
 Open "Security & Privacy" and allow chromedriver.
-    - Run `./bin/chromedriver --version` again.
+    - Run `chromedriver --version` again.
 If you are prompted again, click "Open".
 When you can see the version, chromedriver is ready.
 3. Prepare a test WordPress site.
     - Codeception will need it's own WordPress site and database to run tests.
       - Install and activate [WPGraphQL](https://www.wpgraphql.com/).